hirrolot/hirrolot.github.io/content/why-static-languages-suffer-from-complexity.md

 </li>
 <li>

 [**C**] My own compile-time metaprogramming framework [Metalang99] does the same by (ab)using the C preprocessor.
-It came to such extend that I was forced to [re-implement recursion] through the combination of a Lisp-like trampoline and [Continuation-Passing Style (CPS)].
-In the end, I had a considerable number of list functions in the standard library, such as [`ML99_listMap`], [`ML99_listIntersperse`], and [`ML99_listFoldr`], which arguably makes Metalang99, as a pure data transformation language, more expressive than C itself.
+It came to such extent that I was forced to [re-implement recursion] through the combination of a Lisp-like trampoline and [Continuation-Passing Style (CPS)] techniques.
+In the end, I had a cornucopia of list manipulation functions in the standard library, such as [`ML99_listMap`], [`ML99_listIntersperse`], and [`ML99_listFoldr`], which arguably makes Metalang99, as a pure data transformation language, more expressive than C itself [^boost-preprocessor].

 [Metalang99]: https://github.com/hirrolot/metalang99
 [re-implement recursion]: https://github.com/hirrolot/metalang99/blob/master/include/metalang99/eval/rec.h